-In boys, it is difficult to know exactly when puberty is coming.
+In boys, it's hard to know exactly when puberty is coming.
 There are changes that

-happen, but they happen gradually over a period of time rather than as a single
+happen, but they occur slowly over time rather than as a single event.

-There are specific stages of development that boys go through when developing secondary
+There are certain stages of development that boys go through when developing secondary

-sexual characteristics.
-The following is a brief overview of the changes that happen:
+sex characteristics.
+Here is a brief overview of the changes that happen:

-In boys, the initial puberty change is the enlargement of the scrotum and testes.
+In boys, the first puberty change is the enlargement of the scrotum and testes.
+At

-Then, as the testes and scrotum continue to enlarge, the penis enlarges.
+As the testes and scrotum continue to grow, the penis grows.

-The initial growth of pubic hair produces long, soft hair that is only in a small
+The first growth of pubic hair produces long, soft hair that is only in a small area